learningequality/kolibri-docs/docs/manage/_lessons.rst

 Delete Lesson
 -------------

-To delete lesson, follow these steps.
+To delete a lesson, follow these steps.

 #.
 Select the desired lesson from the list in the **Lessons** tab.
 #.
 Click **Options** button, and select **Delete**.